sqroot-eu/sqroot.eu/_drafts/2012/2012-07-10-web-development-resources.markdown

   content: "[...] http://sqroot.eu/2012/07/web-development-resources/ - List of links
     to tools / resources for PHP developers [...]"
 ---

-<p>The main purpose of this post is to serve as a reference to myself.
+The main purpose of this post is to serve as a reference to myself.
 Covers sites of learning, tools, assets and manuals.
-Main language: PHP.</p>
+Main language: PHP.

 <h1>Setting up</h1>
 <ul>
 <li>Package manager for PHP: <a href="http://getcomposer.org/">Composer</a></li>